 - Yalgodo Ouedreogo teaching hospital (CHU-YO)

 - National Public Health Laboratory (LNSP)

 - Teaching hospital Bogodogo (CHU-B)

 - National Reference Hemarrogic Viral Fever Center in Centre Muraz (LNR-FHV)

 - Travelers can receive a link by SMS to download and print the COVID-19 test results.
 Hard copies are also available for those unable to download and print a hard copy of the test results.
 Non-travelers are required to pick up a hard copy of results at the testing facility.

-For information on limited humanitarian exemptions, please review the following page: https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-testing-required-us-entry.html
+- For information on limited humanitarian exemptions to CDC’s requirement that all U.S. bound travelers present a negative COVID test, please review the following page: https://travel.state.gov/content/travel/en/traveladvisories/ea/covid-testing-required-us-entry.html.